zcotape/lseg-coding-challenge/README.md

 Query the metadata of an instance within AWS and provide a JSON formatted output.

+**Bonus Points**: The code allows for a particular data key to be retrieved individually

 ## Prerequisites

 - Python 3.8 or greater